hazeyez/Learning-Python/Readme.md

 Lot's of python-esque penises, pun intended.

-Stay tuned for larger and more complex projects, and yes.. most likely more penis scripts.
+Stay tuned for larger and more complex projects, and yes.. most likely more penis scripts int he interim.

 -hazeyez